Acceptance by Design

 David M. Blood writes at humia.life about dignity, systems, and agency in a culture that often confuses performance with worth.

-This practice grows out of lived experience — including health limitations, financial uncertainty, and midlife recalibration — not abstract theory.
+This practice reflects years of examining how systems, inherited narratives, and perception shape the way people interpret their own value.
+It grows out of lived experience — including health limitations, financial uncertainty, and midlife recalibration — not abstract theory.